GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Scorpio is a good choice as it's another form of CC, which helps mitigate skill cooldowns because it allows you to still CC while waiting for your skills to come back
 - any weapon with Future Perfect and Perpetuation are also good choices
 - Survivalist is a good choice for the additional damage to status affected targets and the fire grenade as another form of CC, prefer Firewall if you're going to use fire skills
-- CC'ed enemies must be within line of sight of your teammates to be efficient
+- CC'ed enemies must be within line of sight of your teammates to be effective
 - the status selection is going to vary based on content and group composition
 - try to get as close as possible to spawn closets to maximize effectiveness because the more the AI spreads out, the less effective a CC becomes as you'll be putting fewer mobs under status effects at the same time
 - when NPCs are sitting being cover, it's better to aim for the side of the cover to foam or stagger them with a sticky bomb